 Let me also make it clear that this is just an example.
 I’m not saying you shouldn’t get the lemonade or ever have sauces.
 You just need to be sure that the choices you make are in line with your goals.

-Remember this — what gets measured, gets managed.
+Remember this: what gets measured, gets managed.
 If you don’t pay attention to your real calorie intake, it’ll be hard to know where you’re going wrong if progress stops.

 6. Seek Help From a Coach

 It’s easy to talk yourself into going off plan.
 It’s a different story when you have someone else helping you and rooting for you.
-Nobody wants to disappoint someone that’s trying to help them achieve something.
+Nobody wants to disappoint someone who’s trying to help them achieve something.

 One Last Word About Cutting Diets